How Much Does Home Air Conditioning Cost?

 For example, Does this air conditioner unit offer energy efficiency?
 This relates to the SEER rating, which is its “Seasonal Energy Efficient Ratio.”
 Basically, this means how much cooling capacity/output is relative to the energy it takes to do its job.
 A SEER rating has a range as well, from 13-25, though in the State of California we are required to install a 14 or higher.

 The size, measured in tons, is also something that affects how much you will spend for cooling.
 Selecting the proper size is very important to the efficiency of a central air conditioner.
-If it’s too large, the central ac will use too much energy and cost more to run than it should and conversely, if it’s too small, the AC system won’t cool your home properly.
+If it’s too large, it will use too much energy and cost more to run than it should and conversely, if it’s too small, the AC system won’t cool your home properly.
 Worse, it will overburden the system, ultimately reducing its total life expectancy.
 This is why it’s so important to choose a company with certified technicians and a solid reputation because an improperly sized central air conditioner unit, even brand new, will cause problems right away.

 Homeowners should also consider the condition of the existing equipment.
 What some people don’t realize is that traditional, central air conditioners don’t work without other necessary components, one of which is your furnace.
 The furnace houses the blower motor, which kicks up the air through the next important aspect of the system — the duct work.